FenixAlliance/ABS.Docs/Components/Alliance-Passport-Service/Identity-and-Access-Manager.md

 IAM is a feature of the **Alliance Passport Service** offered at no additional charge.
 You will be charged only for use of other ABS services consumed by your users or ABP Services consumed by your applications.

 To get started using IAM you will need to have a Business Tenant.
-If you have already registered a Business Tenant, go to the ABS Management Console and get started with these **IAM Best Practices**.
+If you have already registered a Business Tenant, go to the [Alliance Business Studio](/Components/Alliance-Business-Studio.md) and get started with these **IAM Best Practices**.

 ABP IAM has a list of best practices to help Alliance ID Holders to manage access to Business Tenant resources.